-Describe the level of product specificity (models, grades etc) that your company's cost accounting system records production costs.
+6 Describe the level of product specificity (models, grades etc) that your company's cost accounting system records production costs.

 Response: Valin firstly assigns a production code for each model of products, and then records production costs on model basis in the cost accounting system.
-Therefore, Valin's cost accounting system has specific records for each type of the GUC exported to the Australia and the like products domestically sold.
+Therefore, Valin's cost accounting system has specific records for each type of the GUC with different steel type exported to the Australia and the like products identified in section C.